srirupa19/EEG_Preprocessing/README.md

 ```

 ## Pipeline 2
+This is the next step after Pipeline 1.
+Can only be implemented once Pipeline1 has been executed.

 1) resample each recording's signal to traget frequency
 2) filters the EEG segemts from a lower frequency of 5 Hz to an upper frequency of 100 Hz